ezeilo-su/bookstore/README.md

 - Implement the ```handleFilterChange``` method which modifies the filter state in the Redux store.

-- Implement a conditional method which decides which books should be shown in the table depending on the ```filter``` value from Redux store.
+- Implement a conditional method that decides which books should be shown in the table depending on the ```filter``` value from the Redux store.

-- Deploy the App on Heroku.
+- Deploy the app on Heroku.

 ## 📝 Setup